GiadaLalli/ISN-tractor/README.md

 Contributions are what make the open source community such a wonderful place to learn, be inspired, and create.
 Your contributions will be greatly appreciated.

 If you have an idea for how to improve this, please fork the repository and submit a pull request.
 You can alternatively open a new issue with the tag "improvement".
-Don't forget to star the project!
+Don't forget to :star: the project!
 Thank you once more!

 1. Fork the Project
 2. Create your Feature Branch `(git checkout -b feature/AmazingFeature)`